CSCI305/csci305-ml-lab/README.md

  fun intersect set1 set2 = ; (* Complete this function definition *)
 ```

-### Lab Questions
+### Lab Questions 9 - 10
 Your answers **must** reflect the output of your code for these functions.
 No credit will be given to answers if you have not submitted the respective correct function implementation in ML.

-10. What output do you get for the call:
+9. What output do you get for the call:

 ```ml
   union (list2Set ["green", "eggs", "and"]) (list2Set ["ham"]);
 ```

-11. What output do you get for the call:
+10. What output do you get for the call:

 ```ml
   intersect (list2Set ["stewed", "tomatoes", "and", "macaroni"]) (list2Set ["macaroni", "and", "cheese"]);
 ```

-### Lab Questions
+### Lab Questions 11 - 15

 The following questions are for feedback and evaluation purposes.
 Points are awarded for any sincere answer.

-12. Name something you like about ML.
+11. Name something you like about ML.
 Explain.
-13. Name something you dislike about ML.
+12. Name something you dislike about ML.
 Explain.
-14. Did you enjoy this lab?
+13. Did you enjoy this lab?
 Which aspects did you like and/or dislike?
-15. Approximately how many hours did you spend on this lab?
+14. Approximately how many hours did you spend on this lab?
-16. Do you think you will use ML again?
+15. Do you think you will use ML again?
 For which type(s) of project(s)?

 # Submission

 Each student will complete and submit this assignment individually.
 Do not consult with others.
 However, you are encouraged to use the internet to learn ML **but not to research the questions asked in this lab.**

-Comment your program heavily.
-Intelligent comments and a clean, readable formatting of your code account for 20% of your grade.
+Comment your program appropriately.

 Save the final version of your program as `[lastname]_[firstname].ml_lab.ml` Type your lab questions in plain text as `[lastname]_[firstname].ml_lab.questions.txt`.
 Include your name in the text file.